Bilateral development assistance to Bolivia, Liberia, Zimbabwe, Tanzania and Mozambique is being phased out.

 The same thing is being said by several aid organizations: Minister for Development Cooperation Benjamin Dousa (M) is painting a false picture that Sweden's aid has been ineffective.

-The aid organization Diakonia's activities in Zimbabwe, strengthening local democracy from a gender equality perspective, are directly affected.
+The aid organization Diakonia's operations in Zimbabwe, which works to strengthen local democracy from a gender equality perspective, are directly affected.

 And it has been extremely effective, says Secretary General Mattias Brunander.